This post may contain affiliate links. Please see my disclosure policy for more details.

 The nearest large city to Perth is Adelaide, 2,700km away (read about my overland journey from Perth to Adelaide here to find out what lies in between).
 Perth is actually nearer to Indonesia than Sydney and Brisbane.

-The CBD is similar to those in other Australian cities, although with quite a new and shiny feel compared to Sydney and Melbourne, which have a lot of character-filled heritage buildings (read my blog post on historical Australian architecture to see examples).
+The CBD is similar to those in other Australian cities, although with quite a new and shiny feel compared to Sydney and Melbourne, which have a lot of character-filled heritage buildings.

 The riverside area in Perth is particularly beautiful, with great views, waterside cafes and often dolphins arching out of the water!
 The perfect location to enjoy the sunshine or join the many joggers and cyclists at sunset.